ThreeMammals/Ocelot/README.md

 # How to use

-Using nuget `Install-Package Ocelot -Version 0.0.1`
+Using nuget `Install-Package Ocelot -Pre`

 # Configuration